ctopherngoc/mmorpg/README.md

 ### Installing/Executing

-Download the current release (v1.0.1) .zip from the release section.
+Download the current release (v1.1.0) .zip from the release section.
-Unzip the 4 executables.<br />
+Unzip the executable.<br />
 <br />
-Run the executables in the following order:<br />
+Run the client executable.<br />
-1. authentication.exe<br />
-2. gateway.exe<br />
-3. server.exe<br />
-4. client.exe<br />
 <br />
 When running the client, test login credentials will be automatically populated<br />
 Click on log-in<br />
-Select the character and click on select character<br />
+Once server authenticates user info and client is connected to server, select a character and click on select character<br />
-Character should connect and populated into the server<br />
+Character will spawn in last map and populated into the server<br />

 ## Controls